 The Clash of the Titans remake has Perseus being conceived by a Bed Trick as punishment for daring to challenge the gods.
 Zeus disguises himself as King Acrisius and sleeps with his queen, who gives birth almost immediately.
 Acrisius still has it in for Perseus, even though it wasn't his fault.

-In American Me, it eventually is revealed that main character Santana was conceived when his mother was raped by a sailor during the 1943 Zoot Suit Riots, in which US sailors on leave clashed with Hispanic residents of Los Angeles.
+American Me: It eventually is revealed that main character Santana was conceived when his mother was raped by a sailor during the 1943 Zoot Suit Riots, in which US sailors on leave clashed with Hispanic residents of Los Angeles.

 In Deep Love after Reina is raped she gets pregnant and has a child whom she names Ayu.

-Arthur could be considered this as well, since he was conceived under false pretenses; his father (Uther) magically disguised himself as his mother's real husband (Gorlois), who was being killed by Uther's men at the time.
+Arthur could be considered this as well, since he was conceived under false pretenses; his father (Uther) magically disguised himself as his mother's real husband (Gorlois), who was being killed by Uther's men at the time, the sorcerous equivalent of a Bed Trick.
 Ygraine does marry Uther, and according to all sources that comment they were very happy, but she sure wasn't pleased when she worked out what had just happened.